Evidence Level

 2

 6-week double-blind, placebo-controlled trial of D-serine (30 mg/kg/day) added to stable antipsychotic regimens in Taiwanese schizophrenic patients.
 Outcomes: clinical efficacy, side effects, serum amino acid levels, Wisconsin Card Sorting Test.
-(Tsai, Yang, Chung, Lange, Coyle 1998, Biol Psychiatry)
+(Tsai, Yang, Chung, Lange, Biol Psychiatry)

 31 patients enrolled, 28 completed.
 6-week intervention.

-D-Serine treatment significantly improved positive, negative, AND cognitive symptoms vs. placebo, with measurable improvements on Wisconsin Card Sorting Test.
+D-Serine treatment significantly improved positive, negative, and cognitive symptoms vs. placebo, with measurable improvements on Wisconsin Card Sorting Test.
 This was the foundational positive trial that established D-serine as a candidate adjunct for schizophrenia.

 3

-D-Serine Cognitive Retraining RCT (Yale, NCT00237809)
+D-Serine Cognitive Retraining Clinical Trial

 Phase 3 randomized, triple-blind, placebo-controlled trial of D-serine (30 mg/kg) combined with cognitive retraining therapy in schizophrenia/schizoaffective disorder.
 12-week intervention.
 (Yale University, completed 2010)